ethancanne/gias-hope-2/content/posts/our-christmas-wish-list-of-miracles-join-us-in-giving-the-gift-of-hope.md

   Each package includes [Hope’s Garden Song](https://www.amazon.com/Hopes-Garden-Song-Johanna-Cannelongo/dp/1662918925/ref=tmm_hrd_swatch_0?_encoding=UTF8&dib_tag=se&dib=eyJ2IjoiMSJ9.rSSlrV9qFOvOMQ3fBzbo59P5G5CZzD75Ok7qMF8djDl31I2xlCL5utsosSlfBYn8pYeZmShVreP_8lSEAc7P4iNt253tEqznipsuVG8gdiar0-WwdvSahs8TWn6hgii02afUqOov6bxO7yyb8Ica3aqxS-KO7KapK0kp7RphVeHESUKq0N8TMNE5MjiHeGxQC1f1-bEedNWWLDB14mD8oy4kYuKMpIs-up3R7E8V7Ws.cuE59ikEKXC_IGR4c2NGI-gRFvCp08fNiug-k-QmFfA&qid=1762556550&sr=8-1), comfort items, and a reminder that they are not alone.

-  ### **🐐 $10 · Sponsor an “Immanuel Experience” at GIA’s Hope Farm**
+  ### **🐐 $20 · Sponsor an “Immanuel Experience” at GIA’s Hope Farm**

-  Help host hurting families for a day of healing and joy at[ giashope.org/farmfriends](https://giashope.org/farmfriends).
+  Help host a hurting family for a day of healing and joy at[ giashope.org/farmfriends](https://giashope.org/farmfriends) this spring or summer.

-  Each visit includes a warm meal, prayer, and playful time with our therapy animals — goats, chickens, ducks, and more — bringing laughter, peace, and the gentle presence of God.
+  Our little farm is known for being a place that brings comfort and joy.
+Truly a place where the presence of God comes so near.
+Each visit includes a warm meal, prayer, reflection time in our garden, berry picking and playful time with our therapy animals — goats, chickens, ducks, and more — bringing laughter, peace, and the gentle loving presence of God.

-  (We call this our “Farm Friends Fellowship” — where love and laughter meet healing.)
+  (We call this our “Farm Friends Fellowship” — where God's love and laughter meet healing.)

   ### **📚 $100 · Send 10 Ukrainian Books of Hope**